ShanonPearce/ASH-Toolset/README.md

 The outputs can be used to create spatial surround sound on headphones by convolving an audio stream with a set of BRIRs and a HpCF.
 This requires IR Convolution software that supports stereo or true stereo processing such as Equalizer APO

 ### Apply HpCFs and BRIRs in Equalizer APO (new method)
 V2.0.0 onwards of the toolset includes a section to browse exported filters and auto-configure 'config.txt' to apply selected filters in Equalizer APO.
+This method removes the need for manual interaction with the configuration editor.

 1. Select a headphone from the list of exported HpCFs.
 Refer to above HpCF creation steps if this list is empty.
 2. Select a specific sample to apply headphone correction.